Col.

 on July 12th 1822, William Dunwood McGinley studied law at a young

-age and was to become one of the best early lawyers in the state of
+age and was to become one of the best early lawyers in the state

-unsystematic and unorthadox methods annoyed his peers and hierarchy.
+very unsystematic and unorthadox methods annoyed his peers and hierarchy.

 He married Elizabeth Duncan on May 8th 1860 in their native Blount

 County.
-He practiced law very successfully up until his death on August
+He practiced law very successfully up until his death on

-American Revolutionary War soldier Col. James McGinley.
+was the noted American Revolutionary War soldier Col. James McGinley.

 MICHAEL